MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/API-references.md

 > [!NOTE]
 >
-> The `getIncomingClientAudioState` API for mobile is currently available only in [Public Developer Preview](../resources/dev-preview/developer-preview-intro.md).
+> * The `getIncomingClientAudioState` API for mobile is currently available only in [Public Developer Preview](../resources/dev-preview/developer-preview-intro.md).
-> Resource specific consent has been enabled post manifest version 1.11, hence this API does not work below manifest version 1.11.
+> * Resource specific consent are available after manifest version 1.11, hence this API does not work for manifest version 1.11 or later.

 ### Query parameter